royki/ethereum-node/infra/docker-setup/README.md

 ### For monitoring, it has provided monitoring, grafana, prometheus, loki, aletmanager directories with config and dashboard files

 - Before executing docker compose command, check all directories are in right place
-- Update `SLACK_WEBHOOK_URL` and `channel` name value in `~/monitoring/alertmanager/alertmanager.yaml`
+- Update `slack_api_url` and `channel` name value in `~/ethereum-node/infra/docker-setup/monitoring/alertmanager/alertmanager.yaml`

 ### Run docker compose to run and up Eth RPC services and Monitoring services

-- Assuming Docker and Docker Compose are already installed on the user's system and the system meets the requirements for an RPC node.
+- Assuming Docker and Docker Compose are already installed on the server and the system meets the requirements for an RPC node.
 - `docker compose up -d`
 - `docker compose ps`